zikani03/jdbi-utils/README.md

         Person p = new Person();

-        // This call will throw an `IllegalArgumentException` since there are validation errors dao.insert(p);
+        // This call will throw an `ValidationException` since there are validation errors dao.insert(p);
     }